Can I require my class to schedule a session with the University Writing Center (UWC) for a particular assignment?

 What can I do to make my students’ sessions most productive?

-Be realistic when establishing expectations about a writing center session.
+- Be realistic when establishing expectations about a writing center session.
 A piece of writing will not be perfected during a single session, and a writing consultant is not a copy editor.
-Explain to students that the Writing Center helps writers learn how to improve on their own.
-Don’t mislead students into thinking that consultants edit papers for students or that a single session guarantees that a paper will be finished or perfect.
+Some students are under the impression that consultants edit papers for students or that a single session guarantees that a paper will be finished or perfect; you can help by explaining that this is not the case.
+Instead, the Writing Center helps writers learn how to improve on their own.